ibis-project/ibis/docs/getting_started.md

 !!! note "Results in pandas DataFrame"

-    Ibis returns results as a pandas DataFrame by default.
-It isn't using pandas to perform any of the computation.
+    Ibis returns results as a pandas DataFrame using `to_pandas`, but isn't using pandas to perform any of the computation.
 The query is executed by the backend (DuckDB in this case).
-Only when the query is executed does Ibis then pull back the results and convert them into a DataFrame.
+Only when `to_pandas` is called does Ibis then pull back the results and convert them into a DataFrame.

 ## Interactive Mode